mongoose-os-apps/shelly-homekit/README.md

   * [Shelly Plug S](http://api.shelly.cloud/firmware/SHPLG-S.zip)

  Download it and upload via web interface (this firmware does not support pulling from a remote URL).

+ Script [here](tools/flash_shelly.sh) for an automateded way to revert your devices to sock firmware.
+   * ./flash_shelly.sh -m revert hostname.local

 ## Contributions and Development